 Three clinical divisions are offered within Nova Physiotherapy.

 The first division has offered traditional musculoskeletal/orthopaedic physiotherapy treatment for over 25 years.
 Nova's physiotherapists are devoted to the highest quality care with focus on their manual therapy skills, educating and motivating patients to increase their independence and physical abilities.
 Nova provides care for all musculoskeletal disorders including motor vehicle, work place and sport related injuries.

 Nova's second division, the pelvic floor physiotherapy division known as IPPC-Incontinence & Pelvic Pain Clinic, began over 20 years ago.
 This clinic is recognized as a pioneer of pelvic floor physiotherapy within North America, uniquely offering care for all forms of pelvic floor dysfunction including bladder, bowel and sexual dysfunctions to all populations in need at a time when these issues were rarely recognized.
-At Nova, pelvic floor physiotherapy is available to both women and men, as well as children suffering with pelvic floor disorders such as bed wetting.
-IPPC-Incontinence & Pelvic Pain Clinic began as a small division of Nova Physiotherapy providing treatment to a population suffering in silence since little attention was focussed on this medical concern at that time.
+At Nova, pelvic floor physiotherapy is available to both women and men, as well as to children suffering with pelvic floor disorders such as bed wetting.
+IPPC-Incontinence & Pelvic Pain Clinic began as a small division of Nova Physiotherapy providing treatment to a population suffering often in silence since little attention was focussed on this medical concern at that time.
 Over the past two decades, IPPC has evolved into a fully-functioning clinic networking with esteemed pelvic floor clinicians around the world.
 In 2009, IPPC was honoured with an invitation to collaborate with scientific researchers in the Netherlands to assume the North American arm of data collection.
 IPPC was identified as distinct in fulfilling education and clinical experience requirements necessary for this research study.

-Nova's third division was created ten years ago, with the pelvic floor physiotherapy division expanding into the Nova Physiotherapy & Women's Health Centre.
+Nova's third division was created over ten years ago, with the pelvic floor physiotherapy division expanding into the Nova Physiotherapy & Women's Health Centre.
 This women’s health division provides the much needed focus for the care of women pre- and post-partum.

-Nova Physiotherapy has a staff of highly quailified physiotherapists who focus their practices specifically to these special populations and their unique needs in medical care.
+Nova Physiotherapy has a staff of highly quailified physiotherapists who focus their practices to these special populations and their unique needs in medical care.